LazySudo/LedgerCLI/PRIVACY.md

 ## 4. AI & Third-Party Processors
 **Google Gemini (Generative AI):**
-If the user enables AI features, specific transaction descriptions and amounts (stripped of personally identifiable information like names or account numbers) are sent to Google's Gemini API for the sole purpose of categorization and spending analysis.
+If the user enables AI features (by providing their own API Key), specific transaction descriptions and amounts are sent to Google's Gemini API for the sole purpose of categorization and spending analysis.
 * Data sent to the AI model is **ephemeral** (stateless) and is not used to train Google's models.
-* Users may opt out of this feature by not configuring the `GEMINI_API_KEY`.
+* Users may opt out of this feature entirely by leaving the `GEMINI_API_KEY` blank.

 ## 5. Plaid Integration
 Connection to financial institutions is handled directly between the local client and Plaid.
 LedgerCLI does not see, store, or transmit your online banking credentials.
 Access is managed via secure OAuth tokens.